Born Constance Elspeth Phelps. Also known as: Elspeth Fox Pitt, Mrs Lionel Fox Pitt

 Elspeth set up her own business in 1907 at 49 South Molton Street.
 An ‘ardent suffragette’ she made sure she had outfits available in the colours of the Women’s Social and Political Union: a directoire gown could be made in dark purple with a white net yoke and sleeves and green ribbon edging.
 A dress could cost the equivalent of £3,100.
 She ended up in court against the Coterie’s leader, Raymond Asquith, when he defended the customer she was chasing for non-payment for a dress bought in December 1907.
 She won her case but the judge commented on her poor accounting habits and only awarded her half of the amount she was claiming.
 By October 1909 she had re-located to 28 Albermarle Street and this was where she would stay for the next 13 years.

 Elspeth and Lucy Duff Gordon were direct competitors.
 Elspeth’s evening and wedding dresses were worn at high society events and by 1914, her annual fashion show was ticketed so numbers could be controlled.
-She also designed for the stage and started working with Reggie de Veulle, a former actor turned costumier, who four years later was implicated in the death of the young actress, Billie Carleton.
+She also designed for the stage and started working with Reggie de Veulle, a former actor turned costumier, who four years later was implicated in the death from a drug overdose of the young actress, Billie Carleton.
 This Vogue advert, which probably dates from 1915/16, gives some idea of how busy they were.

 During the war, Elspeth continued working and was particularly involved in the many shows and pageants put on to raise funds for the war effort.
 The most significant was the pageant she created for a glitzy fundraiser for Lena Ashwell’s wartime concert parties in December 1916.
 Leading designers took on different themes.
 Elspeth’s was the Theatre of the Nymphs, where Sheila Chisholm, then Lady Loughborough, took a leading role as Weeping Willow.